 Sir David Amess aide shares ‘helpless and hopeless’ feelings after attack

-Julia Cushion recalled “feeling helpless and hopeless” after Sir David was fatally attacked last October.
+Julie Cushion recalled ‘feeling helpless and hopeless’ after Sir David was fatally attacked last October.

 A long-standing aide and friend of Sir David Amess has shared an anguished account of the killing and lingering feelings of guilt and anger.